pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/oob-verification.md

 * In the indirect mode, the prover submits the received email via an API endpoint on the verifier.
 * The verifier looks up the email domain's public DKIM key and verifies the submitted proof.

-The "challerge-response direct" mode differs substantially from traditional email verification systems only in that SMTP delivery of the challenge is bypassed.
+The "challenge-response direct" mode differs substantially from traditional email verification systems only in that SMTP delivery of the challenge is bypassed.
 The "pre-agreed indirect" mode requires only that the verifier receives pre-constructed proofs via an API; no email service is required by the verifier.

 ## Caveats